Position

 Responsibilities:

-• Handle returns, exchanges, and refunds according to store policy.
+• Handle returns, exchanges, and refunds in accordance with company policies.

 Qualifications